 Students from Urrbrae release fish into the River Torrens / Karrawirra Pari.

-In 2023, more than 400 of these fish were released at the western end of the River Torrens as part of an initiatve to help save the species from extinction.
+In 2023, more than 400 of these fish were released at the western end of the River Torrens as part of an initiative to help save the species from extinction.
 Since then, fish monitoring surveys at the river are showing that they are persisting since their reintroduction.

 Mr van Weenen said that this is not only great for the gudgeon, but fantastic news for the diverse range of wildlife that call the river home.

-'Over the last 20 years, conservation activities such as pest management, habitat restoration and water quality improvement have all played a role in the recovery of the river,' Mr van Weenen said.
+"Over the last 20 years, conservation activities such as pest management, habitat restoration and water quality improvement have all played a role in the recovery of the river," Mr van Weenen said.

-'Gudgeons being able to call the river home once again is a testament to the work of many who continue to restore the river.'
+"Gudgeons being able to call the river home once again is a testament to the work of many who continue to restore the river."

 A woman talking to students sitting on a bank by a river.